vmleon/OracleATPGettingStarted/lab300/README.md

 For more details, click on Performance Hub button at the top
 ![Metrics](../images/metrics_3.png)

-Performace Hub will give your more insights about what is happening inside your database
+Performance Hub will give your more insights about what is happening inside your database
 ![Metrics](../images/metrics_4.png)

 ## It works